 - Design: Our team studies a car's interior and exterior design, with an eye towards aesthetic beauty, functionality, and in the case of the cabin, material quality, fit, and durability.

 - Comfort: After sitting in each seat, our editors judge the comfort of each row based on head, leg, and shoulder room, as well as the availability of features like heating/ventilation and massage functions.
-We also study how close a car comes to its rated capacities, so cars with vestigial backseats that automakers call four-seaters get dinged while limo-like third rows receive praise.
 Comfort also includes coverage of the cargo area and the amount of storage in the cabin, with an eye towards how it stacks up compared to the competition, as well as an assessment of a vehicle's noise, vibration, and harshness.

 - Tech and Connectivity: With automakers cramming more and more technology into vehicles, Tech and Connectivity is consistently one of the biggest, most in-depth elements of Motor1.com's reviews.
 Our team compares a vehicle's base content to its primary competition; the quality and quantity of available options; how customizable a vehicle is; the quality and sensibility of the infotainment system; and smart, cutting-edge technology like Audi's Matrix LED headlights or Mercedes-Benz's augmented reality navigation tech.
-Vehicles lose points for missing features like Apple CarPlay or Android Auto, forcing buyers into a dense structure of prerequisite options, and high subscription costs.
+Vehicles lose points for missing features like Apple CarPlay or Android Auto, poor infotainment, and high subscription costs.

 - Performance and Handling: This section includes the bulk of a review's driving impressions.
 A vehicle's engine, transmission, ride and handling, and brakes are all covered, while vehicles that excel in one particular discipline – such as off-road ability or track times – also earn points for their single-minded perfection.

 - Fuel Economy: Vehicles earn points based on their combined EPA fuel economy estimate – miles per gallon for gas-powered vehicles and miles per gallon equivalent for EVs and plug-ins.
 Vehicles that require Premium fuel lose points automatically.
 Vehicles the Environmental Protection Agency doesn't rate – such as heavy-duty trucks – receive a single point by default.